 General Service Terms

 The payment criteria for the Services provided by the Vendor, is to be strictly construed with the applicable Order Form, prescribed in Annexure I of the Agreement.
 Any modification to the same shall be mutually decided and in writing.
 For any new Order Form, the Parties are required to enter into an amendment to this main service agreement.
+All such amendments have to be mutually decided in writing.

 The Vendor shall inform the Company immediately, in writing, if for any reason it is unable or unlikely to fulfill the purposes for which the Agreement has been entered into or if there is any circumstances which arise that affect the working and function of the said Vendor.
 In such a case, the Company has the sole discretion to either continue or terminate the Agreement, along with the refund of the Fees paid, if any, by the Company.